A census of young stellar objects in two line-of-sight star forming regions toward IRAS 22147+5948 in the outer Galaxy

 \item{The IRAS 22147 region is associated with two distinct star forming regions located at $\sim$2.2 and 5.6 kpc.
 The compact, central embedded cluster is the more distant region physically connected with the northern arc of material and a south-west cluster associated with IRAS 22159+5948.
 The region at 2.2 kpc shows a more dispersed population of YSOs.}

 \item{Using standard methods based on photometry and color-color cuts, we identify 13 Class I and 13 Class II sources, including 6 Class I and 7 Class II associated with the embedded cluster at 5.6 kpc associated with \iras{}.
-A smaller cluster at 5.6 kpc, which is co-spatial with IRAS 22159+5948, contains 3 Class I and 1 Class II YSO candidates, suggesting a later launch of star formation w.r.t. the IRAS 22147 region. }
+A smaller cluster at 5.6 kpc, which is co-spatial with IRAS 22159+5948, contains 3 Class I and 1 Class II YSO candidates, suggesting a later launch of star formation (w.r.t. the IRAS 22147 region). }

-\item{Two Class I sources and 21 Class II sources are identified using the SVM learning algoritm which uses mid-infrared AllWISE catalog.
+\item{Two Class I sources and 21 Class II sources are identified using the SVM learning algorithm which uses mid-infrared AllWISE catalog.
 New boundaries in the color-color diagrams based on AllWISE filters are needed to identify YSOs in future studies.}

 \item{Five clusters containing 16 YSO candidates are identified in the IRAS 22147 region.
 Two clusters at 5.6 kpc are confirmed by the spatial extent of CO 1-0 and dust emission.
 Three clusters at 2.2 kpc are also co-spatial with available CO 1-0, but form a loosely connected population which might as well be regarded as a single, large cluster.
-The agglomerative hierarchical clustering algoritm used in the analysis successfully resolved clusters at 5.6 kpc unlike the commonly used DBSCAN, which seems to be better suited for large datasets.}
+The agglomerative hierarchical clustering algorithm used in the analysis successfully resolved clusters at 5.6 kpc, unlike the commonly used DBSCAN, which seems to be better suited to large datasets.}

-\item{Physical parameters for 26 YSOs are obtained from the YSO SED model fitting \citep{robitaille2017}.
+\item{Physical parameters for 26 YSOs were obtained from the YSO SED model fitting \citep{robitaille2017}.
 The modeling confirms their status as YSOs and provides complementary measure to the classification obtained with color-color and machine-learning methods.
-However, the classification is strongly affected by the lack of high-angular resolution far-IR photometry.}
+However, the classification is strongly affected by the lack of high angular-resolution far-IR photometry.}

 \end{enumerate}